mochi-mqtt/server/README.md

 If you are building a persistent storage hook, see the existing persistent hooks for inspiration and patterns.
 If you are building an auth hook, you will need `OnACLCheck` and `OnConnectAuthenticate`.

 ### Inline Client (v2.4.0+)
 It's now possible to subscribe and publish to topics directly from the embedding code, by using the `inline client` feature.
+Currently, the inline client does not support shared subscriptions.
 The Inline Client is an embedded client which operates as part of the server, and can be enabled in the server options:
 ```go
 server := mqtt.New(&mqtt.Options{
   InlineClient: true,